We want to change environmental news coverage and inspire action.

 People

-Amanda Royal is a former newspaper reporter and current environment and nature news junkie.
-She's earned two Nevada Press Association awards for environmental reporting and a worldwide internal honorable mention from The Associated Press.
+Former newspaper reporter and current environment and nature news junkie.
+Earned two Nevada Press Association awards for environmental reporting and a worldwide internal honorable mention from The Associated Press for wildfire reporting.